jun-eau/Slipstream/README.md

 This project is open source.
 See the `LICENSE` file for more details.

 This project is a derivative of [RocketLeagueLauncher](https://github.com/LittleScripterBoy/RocketLeagueLauncher) by **LittleScripterBoy**.
-Credit for the original concept and authentication flow goes to him.

-The original project was unlicensed.
-An [issue](https://github.com/LittleScripterBoy/RocketLeagueLauncher/issues/1) requests a permissive license.
-Slipstream is distributed hoping the original author supports its continuation and improvement.
+The original project was unlicensed; an [issue](https://github.com/LittleScripterBoy/RocketLeagueLauncher/issues/1) has been opened requesting a permissive license be added.
+Slipstream is distributed in the good-faith belief that the original author would not object to the continuation and improvement of their work.